Noureddine-0/Kernel/README.md

 # Linux Kernel Modules Repository

-This repository is a collection of Linux Kernel Modules (LKMs) developed by [Your Name].
+This repository is a collection of Linux Kernel Modules (LKMs) .
 LKMs are pieces of code that can be dynamically loaded and unloaded into the Linux kernel.
 They extend the functionality of the kernel, allowing you to add features, modify behavior, or interact with the kernel in various ways.

 ## Overview